-As a global community suffering from a growing shortage of qualified medical professionals and decreased access to basic healthcare, EDU’s International College of Medicine aims to make high quality education accessible to anyone in the world who is passionate about studying medicine.
+As a global community suffering from a growing shortage of qualified medical professionals and decreased access to basic healthcare, EDU’s Institute of Higher Education aims to make high-quality education accessible to anyone in the world who is passionate about studying medicine.

-EDU’s Bachelor of Medicine programme, accredited in the EU by the Commission of Higher and Further Education (NCFHE) in the Republic of Malta, is a major milestone in our mission to expand on and transform the global health workforce, in support of the WHO’s Global Strategy on Human Resources for Health.
+EDU’s Bachelor of Medicine programme, accredited in the EU by the Malta Further and Higher Education Authority (MFHEA) in the Republic of Malta, is a major milestone in our mission to expand on and transform the global health workforce, in support of the WHO’s Global Strategy on Human Resources for Health.

 We treasure the Digital Education Action Plan

 As Europe’s first digital institution of higher education, EDU’s fully interactive online platform features the latest in digital learning methods and trends.
 Combined with our student-centered experience featuring collaborative, synchronous, problem-based learning in small groups, EDU students graduate with the skills to navigate the nuances of the real world.
 We are committed to nurturing our students’ appetites for lifelong learning.